List of Tehran's Friday Prayer Imams

-This article lists Tehran's Friday Prayer Imams that were appointed after the Iranian Revolution of 1979.
-It contains both permanent and temporary Tehran's Friday prayer Imams.
-The current Imam is Supreme Leader of Iran Sayyid Ali Khamenei, who also appoints temporary Imams.
-Ahmad Khatami, Ali Movahedi-Kermani, Mohammad-Hassan Aboutorabi Fard and Mohammad Javad Haj Ali Akbari are current temporary Imams.
+This article lists Tehran's Friday Prayer Imams that were appointed before and after the Iranian Revolution of 1979.
+It contains both the official and ephemeral Tehran's Friday prayer Imams.
+The most recent Imam was the Supreme Leader of Iran, Ali Khamenei, whose term lasted from his appointment by Ruhollah Khomeini in 1980 until his assassination in the 2026 Iran war.

+The appointer of both the official and ephemeral Friday Prayer Imams is the Supreme Leader of Iran, who is currently Mojtaba Khamenei, a son of Ali Khamenei.
+Before the revolution, it was the Shah of Iran who appointed the Friday Prayer Imams.
+The current Ephemeral Friday Prayer Imams are Ahmad Khatami, Ali Movahedi-Kermani, Mohammad-Hassan Aboutorabi Fard and Mohammad Javad Haj Ali Akbari.